samchristywork/arithmetic-expression-parser/README.md

 ## Usage

-Here is some example usage of this library.
+Here is an example that shows how to use this library.

 ```c
 #include <stdio.h>